SAP/cf-nodejs-logging-support/v2/cf-nodejs-logging-support/docs/configuration.md

     envVarRedact?: string;
     envVarSwitch?: string;
     source: Source | Source[];
-    output?: outputs[];
+    output: outputs[];
     disable?: boolean;
     default?: string;
 }
 ```

 ## Multiple sources
-Each field can have one or many sources declared in its configuration.
-If the field has a list of sources assigned, the library will iterate each source until one delivers a value.
+You can attach multiple sources to a field.
+In this case, the library will iterate each source until one delivers a value.
-You can also assign each source to work only with a specific framework using the property "framework".
+You can also bind each source to a specific framework.
+If the framework assigned to the source is not running, then this source will be ignored.
+To do this just declare the property "framework": <framework> in the respected source.
 Our supported frameworks are:
 * [Express](https://expressjs.com/): declare as "express"
 * [Restify](http://restify.com/): declare as "restify"
 * [Connect](https://www.npmjs.com/package/connect): declare as "connect"